turbine-kreuzberg/page-transitions/README.md

 #### 29. January 2014
 - v0.1.1
-- IE Fix // Transition styles for IE
+- Compatibility for Internet Explorer version 10 and higher // Transition styles for IE

 ## Further notes
 Created and modified by [Ricardo Hildebrand] and developed at [Votum](http://www.votum.de/) in Berlin, Germany.